varun-invent/Autism-Connectome-Analysis/Convert ABIDE to BIDS.md

   ```

   So, now you know how to convert the NYU's site data of ABIDE to BIDS format.
-I you followed carefully, you can extend this procedure for converting other INDI datasets to BIDS.
+If you followed carefully, you can extend this procedure for converting other INDI datasets to BIDS.

   Happy Learning!